-Jesus will not pray for the world because He was not of the world (John 17:14,16).
+Jesus will not pray for the world because He was not of the world (John 17:14,16 "I have given them thy word; and the world hath hated them, because they are not of the world, even as I am not of the world...They are not of the world, even as I am not of the world.").
 He will not pray for the United Nations, NATO, the Vatican religio-political system, the Republican or the Democratic Party, the NFL or Major League Baseball, false religion, economic systems, attempts at "world peace" and one world government, but He will pray for you!
 He will pray fot the weakest and most obscure believer on the planet.

-9e Greek perfect tense again.
+9e The Greek perfect tense is used here.
 When the Father gave these believers to the Son, it was a final, permanent act, never to be reversed.
 Hence the security of the genuine believer.
 Once a man is saved and truly saved, his status with God is fixed, settled and permanent, never to be altered or changed.
 In short, salvation cannot be lost once it has been granted.

-17:10 And all mine are thine, and thine are mine;^a and I am glorified in them.^b
+17:10 And all mine are thine, and thine are mine; and I am glorified in them.b